-YouTuber Felix “PewDiePie” Kjellberg’s first book is a book about how easy it is to leverage a high-profile name for profits.
+YouTuber Felix “PewDiePie” Kjellberg’s first book is a book about how easy it is to leverage a high-profile name for profit.
 It certainly isn’t about making anyone laugh.

 PewDiePie has said that his first book is a “parody on self-help books” and is “full of useful quotes.”
 In reality, it’s nothing but meaningless quotes set to slightly weird background photos.
 The book simply isn’t any fun nor silly, and that is really not what I expected from a comedian.